thedoggybrad/imagecompressor/README.md

 A client side image compressor performed via JavaScript.

 ## Try it now!
-Try it out on https://thedoggybrad.github.io/imagecompressor
+Try it out on https://thedoggybrad.github.io/imagecompressor<br>
+Also available as a Progressive Web Application (PWA).

 ## Usages
 You can use this compressor when: